Tencent-RTC/obs-trtc/README.md

 ## Step 4: Play the stream

-Open the previous webpage which generated the WHIP bearer token, and click **Play Stream** to play the stream via WHEP.
+Open the previous webpage which generated the WHIP Bearer Token, go to the `WHEP Player` section, and click **Play Stream** to play the stream via WHEP.

 ![006](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/2e727bce-6d2b-47c8-b214-6fc320b1291a)

-Another option is to click **Join Room** to access the TRTC room and watch the stream via TRTC, or you can utilize the TRTC mobile SDK to join the room and view the stream.
+Another option is go to the `TRTC Room` section, and click **Join Room** to access the TRTC room and watch the stream via TRTC, or you can utilize the TRTC mobile SDK to join the room and view the stream.

 ![007](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/0a18bd36-e1f3-4070-bc89-95218785cb95)